 Introduced to Australia in 1990, doctors are said to be surprised that breathing exercises can achieve results that medication often cannot.

-Russell Stark, one of only two trained Buteyko practitioners teaching the technique in New Zealand, said more than 700 New Zealanders were now using the breathing technique for asthma control.
+Russell Stark, one of only two trained Buteyko instructors teaching the technique in New Zealand, said more than 700 New Zealanders were now using the breathing technique for asthma control.
 The technique has been available here only in the last six months.

 Mr Stark and his son both suffered from asthma.
 Before learning the Buteyko technique at the age of 14, his son’s asthma condition was chronic.
 On high levels of medication (Ventolin inhaler and steroids), he was unable to cycle even 200m and completed his homework while connected to a nebuliser.